davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-14.The 100-change_owner_and_group changes owner and group of all filea in the current directory 15.The 101-symbolic_link_permissions script changes user and group of symbolic link _hello 16.The 102-if_only script changes the hello file user to betty only if its current user is guillaume
+14.The 100-change_owner_and_group changes owner and group of all filea in the current directory 15.The 101-symbolic_link_permissions script changes user and group of symbolic link _hello 16.The 102-if_only script changes the hello file user to betty only if its current user is guillaume 17.The 103-Star_Wars script plays starwars episode iv in terminal